-- Loans and Finance: definition of ESG policies on credit granting and own investments ESG offer to customers: definition and inclusion of the "Green Loan" in the product catalog intended for corporate customers - GOVERNANCE: revision of the organizational model according to the ESG criteria defined in the Group strategy - Reduction in climate-changing emissions: complete the transition towards the use of electricity from renewable sources as part of strategies aimed at reducing greenhouse gas emissions - Value for society (culture): redevelopment and enhancement of the artistic and real estate assets owned by the Group - Value for society (social): implementation of planned initiatives aimed at younger reporting regarding higher education financial education and wouth empeuterment - generations regarding higher education, financial education and youth empowerment.
+- Loans and Finance: definition of ESG policies on credit granting and own investments - ESG offer to customers: definition and inclusion of the "Green Loan" in the product catalog intended for corporate customers - GOVERNANCE:revision of the organizational model according to the ESG criteria defined in the Group strategy - Reduction in climate-changing emissions: complete the transition towards the use of electricity from renewable sources as part of strategies aimed at reducing greenhouse gas emissions - Value for society (culture): redevelopment and enhancement of the artistic and real estate assets owned by the Group - Value for society (social): implementation of planned initiatives aimed at younger generations regarding higher education, financial education and youth empowerment.

-After checking that the entry gates have been exceeded as already discussed, the bonus allocation and the extent of the variable remuner-ation are defined evaluating individual bv performances using а process that includes the analysis of various qualitative and quantitative indicators.
+After checking that the entry gates have been exceeded as already discussed, the bonus allocation and the extent of the variable remuneration are defined by evaluating individual performances using a process that includes the analysis of various qualitative and quantitative indicators.

-The scorecard of the Chief Executive Officer and General Manager for 2022 comprises both quan-titative and qualitative targets, as shown in the box.
+The scorecard of the Chief Executive Officer and General Manager for 2022 comprises both quantitative and qualitative targets, as shown in the box.

-The above objectives carrying a percentage weighting within the individual bonus and their assessment is based on increasing thresholds, from minimum to target (between 50% and 100%) and from target to maximum (between 100% and 120%).1
+The above objectives carrying a percentage weighting within the individual bonus and their assessment is based on increasing thresholds, from minimum to target (between 50% and 100%) and from target to maximum (between 100% and 120%).3 objective is on/off.
+So the pay-out curve is 50% - 100% - 120%.

-For the ESG objectives, the minimum, target and maximum thresholds are represented, respectively, by the achievement of 4, 5 or 6 objectives.
-Each objective is on/off.
-So the payout curve is 50% - 100% - 120%.
+For the ESG objectives, the minimum, target, and maximum thresholds are represented, respectively, by the achievement of 4, 5 or 6 objectives.
+Each

 Once the results have been measured by the Board of Directors, the system provides for the application of parameters to adjust for risk, based on those contained in the Risk Appetite Framework (RAF).
 These parameters (see chart below) adjust the incentive earned on achievement of the objectives specified in the CEO and GM's personal scorecard.
-If they are not satisfied, the bonus earned may be reduced by up to 50%.
+If they are not satisfied, the bonus earned may be reduced by up to 50%

-Correctives (shown in order of impact priority
+Correctives (shown in order of impact priority)

-CR (%)
+LCR (%)

-ET1 % Transitional
+CET1 % Transitional

-conomic Capital Adequacy Ratio
+Economic Capital Adequacy Ratio

-VIREL TREA %
+MREL TREA %

-The short-term bonus opportunity of the Chief

-Executive Officer and General Manager is capped at 59% of his fixed remuneration.
+The short-term bonus opportunity of the Chief Executive Officer and General Manager is capped at 59% of his fixed remuneration.